Troubleshooting

 Many job portals feed resumes into ATS (applicant tracking systems) that extract text for parsing.
 If your resume is a scanned image or a photograph of a printed document, the ATS sees a picture - not text.
 It cannot read your name, your experience, or your skills.
 Your application may be silently dropped or filed under an empty record.

 Fix: always submit a text-based PDF exported directly from Word, Google Docs, or a resume builder.
 Never submit a photo or scan of a printed resume for ATS-parsed applications.
+The roundup of free PDF tools worth knowing for job hunting and coursework covers the rest of that document toolkit.

 Incorrect file type or PDF features